lholman/TechnicalTesting/Test-Automation.md

 # [Company Name] Test Automation Test

-Thank you for applying for a role at [Company Name], the following test consists of three parts:
+Thank you for applying for a role at [Company Name], the following assessment consists of three parts:

 * [A technical exercise](#technical-exercise)
 * [Technical questions](#technical-questions)